 We typically generate positive cash flow from operations due to favorable gross margins and the variable nature of selling expenses, which constitute a significant percentage of operating expenses.
-We generated \$14.1 million in cash from operations during the three-month period ended March 31, 2008, compared to \$8.2 million during the same period in 2007.
-This increase in cash generated from operations is due primarily to increased profitability in 2008.
+We generated \$40.3 million in cash from operations during the first half of 2008, compared to \$14.2 million during the same period in 2007.
+This increase in cash generated from operations is due primarily to increased profitability in 2008 and is also impacted by the timing of cash payments related to fluctuations in operating assets and liabilities.

-As of March 31, 2008, working capital was \$111.4 million, compared to \$95.2 million as of December 31, 2007.
-Cash and cash equivalents at March 31, 2008 and December 31, 2007 were \$99.4 million and \$92.6 million, respectively.
-The increase in cash balances was primarily due to improved net income.
-This increase in cash positively impacted our working capital.
+As of June 30, 2008, working capital was \$111.6 million, compared to \$95.2 million as of December 31, 2007.
+Cash and cash equivalents, including current investments, at June 30, 2008 and December 31, 2007 were \$94.4 million and \$92.6 million, respectively.
+Cash balances were also impacted by the payment of approximately \$20 million in debt payments.

-Capital expenditures in the first three months of 2008 totaled \$2.7 million, and we anticipate capital expenditures of approximately \$20 million to \$25 million for 2008.
+Capital expenditures in the first six months of 2008 totaled \$6.7 million, and we anticipate capital expenditures of approximately \$20 million for 2008.
 These capital expenditures are primarily related to:

-- purchases of computer systems and software, including equipment and development costs; and - · the build-out and upgrade of leasehold improvements in our various markets, including retail stores in China.
+purchases of computer systems and software, including equipment and development costs; and the build-out and upgrade of leasehold improvements in our various markets, including retail stores in China.